puppetlabs/trapperkeeper-webserver-jetty9/doc/example-web-service.md

 listed as fully-qualified Clojure namespaces and service names.
 For this example the bootstrap.cfg looks like this:

 ```
-puppetlabs.trapperkeeper.services.jetty.jetty-service/webserver-service
+puppetlabs.trapperkeeper.services.webserver.jetty9-service/webserver-service
 examples.ring-app.example-services/count-service
 examples.ring-app.example-services/bert-service
 examples.ring-app.example-services/ernie-service
 ```

-This configuration indicates that _trapperkeeper's_ bundled webserver-service is to be loaded, as well as the three new services defined in the `example_services.clj` file.
+This configuration indicates that the trapperkeeper webserver-service is to be loaded, as well as the three new services defined in the `example_services.clj` file.

 ### The `config.ini` configuration file